sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 | *H*\ :sub:`0`: µ = 67.5
 | *H*\ :sub:`1`: µ ≠ 67.5

 though to be honest this notation does not add much to our understanding of the problem, it is just a compact way of writing down what we are trying to learn from the data.
-The null hypotheses *H*\ :sub:`0` and the alternative hypothesis *H*\ :sub:`1` for our test are both illustrated in :numref:`fig-ztesthyp`.
+The null hypotheses *H*\ :sub:`0` and the alternative hypothesis *H*\ :sub:`1` for our test are both illustrated in :numref:`fig11-2`.
 In addition to providing us with these hypotheses, the scenario outlined above provides us with a fair amount of background knowledge that might be useful.
 Specifically, there are two special pieces of information that we can add:

 #.
 The psychology grades are normally distributed.